 Lean Walk Challenge is another challenge that builds trust between partners.
 Designate a finish line and pair students.
 Students lean into each other (shoulder-shoulder) and try to walk to the finish line.

-Learn more: Play Meo
+Learn More: Play Meo

 13. Rock, Paper, Scissor Challenge

 This is one of my favorite challenges to do with all grades and ages.
 Everyone starts out in pairs.
 Each pair plays a game of rock, paper scissors.
 The winner of the game goes to find another winner, while the person who loses follows the winner and becomes their cheerleader.
 The game ends with two people competing while their cheerleaders cheer on all the people they beat.
-Whoever wins in the match against the last two people wins the challenge.
+Whoever wins the match against the last two people wins the challenge.

 14. Guess Who